 Local streets have lower traffic volumes and speeds.
 They are often narrow, with pavement widths between 18 and 20 feet and gravel parking lanes on one or both sides.
 Although most lack sidewalks, they are generally comfortable places to walk and bike in the street.
+In 2017, the City Commission passed an ordinance lowering speed limits on approximately 9.5 miles of local roads.
+This change will be completed in spring of 2019.
 Where local streets intersect, traffic is often controlled by 4-way stop signs which can discourage bicycling by inhibiting a bicyclist's momentum.
 The crossings of arterials and connectors to continue traveling on a local street can be challenging for all modes, and can create another barrier to bicycling and walking.